-The Santa Clause, the classic 90s Christmas caper starring Tim Allen, was the perfect balance of cynical and magical, which is just how we like our Christmas movies.
+The Santa Clause, the classic '90s Christmas caper starring Tim Allen, was the perfect balance of the cynical and magical, which is just how we like our Christmas movies.
 Once you get over the slightly terrifying way Tim Allen became Father Christmas, the movie is totally endearing.

 Home Alone (1990)

-While Culkin makes a fair go at taking out the bad guys, there’s one scene that always gives us a giggle: When little Kevin McAllister gets his “lovely cheese pizza” just for himself, we always shout “Keep the change, ya filthy animal!” along with the television!
+While Macaulay makes a fair go at taking out the bad guys, there’s one scene that always gives us a giggle: when little Kevin McAllister gets his “lovely cheese pizza” just for himself, we always shout “Keep the change, ya filthy animal!” along with the television!